Map out your career pathway from the start of your academic journey!

 - Research occupations that match your skills and interests.

 - Set up a careerCONNECT account to view job postings and register for workshops and events.

 - Explore your Co-Curricular Record (CCR), an official record of university-approved activities at communitylink.umanitoba.ca.

 Link experiences to your career interests.
 Options include:

-- Join the University of Manitoba Volunteer Program to volunteer for Science, Engineering & Technology Day.
+- Volunteer with the University of Manitoba Volunteer Program to volunteer for Open House and otehr promotional events on campus.

 - Student work opportunities including Work-Study, STEP Services or Federal Student Work Experience Program.

 - Experiential education opportunities such as Alternative Reading Week Winnipeg and the Student Leadership Development Program.

 Considering international opportunities?
 Visit the International Centre web site at umanitoba.ca/international to learn about international opportunities for U of M students.
 Consider an exchange program in China, Hong Kong, Japan, South Korea or Taiwan.

 Explore communities and cultures you want to work with: visit the Manitoba Japanese Canadian Cultural Community Centre, the Winnipeg Chinese Cultural and Community Centre, explore Winnipeg’s Chinatown established in 1909 or attend Asian Heritage Month in May.
 Learn about local agencies via department advisors and 211 Manitoba at mb.211.ca.